JacksonGaston/TuDienDaiNam/README.md

 # Install dependencies
 npm install

-# Run OCR processing on existing images
+# Add your dictionary text files to /data/ directory
+# Then generate the database
-npm run process
+npm run build-db

 # Monitor processing logs for any errors
 # Database will be generated in frontend/assets/database/